 Running Biomechanics Assessment

-If you’d like to improve on your running gait, you may consult with a physiotherapist for a rehabilitation program which includes stretching your tight muscles, strengthening of muscles to correct muscle imbalance and correction of biomechanical abnormality in your running gait
+If you’d like to improve on your running gait, you may consult with a physiotherapist for a rehabilitation program that includes stretching your tight muscles, strengthening muscles to correct the muscle imbalance and correcting of biomechanical abnormality in your running gait

 What To Do If I Already Have A Shin Splint

 Do seek medical attention as shin splints, if left untreated, can develop into a stress fracture.
 It is also important to consult a medical professional if you are experiencing shin pain as shin pain is a symptom of a multitude of other problems such as stress fractures and tendinitis.
 A medical professional such as a physiotherapist will be able to accurately diagnose the cause of your shin pain and come up with a treatment plan to resolve your shin splint.

 The main goals of physiotherapy treatments for shin splints are to provide pain relief and help you to return to pain‑free activities without a recurrence of the problem.
 After relieving the pain and inflammation, your physiotherapist will identify and correct functional, gait, and biomechanical overload factors.
 By getting to the root cause of the shin splints, we are able to ensure that this does not recur.
 Other components of your treatment plan can include running retraining as a gradual tissue-loading intervention.
 This can involve strengthening of the adjacent joint muscles and balance training to help you adapt to running surface incongruities.

 - Useful Tips To Being Able Run Pain-Free